brownplt/iticse-in-flow-2014/report/sections/feedback.md

 or led to changes, course staff could formally grade reviews and return comments to the reviewer, or third parties could comment on the relative merits across a set of reviews.
-Which model makes sense depends on factors including the learning objectives for @IFPR, features of peer-review software, and course logitics (such as staff size relative to student population).
+Which model makes sense depends on factors including the learning objectives for IFPR, features of peer-review software, and course logitics (such as staff size relative to student population).

-Much of the group's discussion around meta-reviewing applies to peer-review in general, rather than only @IFPR.
-The @IFPR context is mostly relevant when considering whether reviews are sufficiently actionable to let students benefit from reviews to improve their own work.
-We describe both general design decisions around meta-reviews and those particular to @IFPR in this section.
+Much of the group's discussion around meta-reviewing applies to peer-review in general, rather than only IFPR.
+The IFPR context is mostly relevant when considering whether reviews are sufficiently actionable to let students benefit from reviews to improve their own work.
+We describe both general design decisions around meta-reviews and those particular to IFPR in this section.

 According to Ramachandran and Gehringer[cite](rg:auto-assess-rev-lsa) reviews consist of (1) summative, (2) problem detection, and (3) advisory content.